ProvoK/article_agile_database_integration/README.md

 This repo is a simple example for an easy database integration testing with pytest, factoryboy and sqlalchemy.

-Read the full article here TBD
+Read the full article [here](https://medium.com/@vittorio.camisa/agile-database-integration-tests-with-python-sqlalchemy-and-factory-boy-6824e8fe33a1)

 ## Setup